HussainTaj-W/solfegepractice.com/content/posts/001_music_theory_basics.md

   alt: An illustration of a grand piano.
 ---

 Everyone has seen a piano in one form or another.
 If you can recognize a piano when you see it, you're ready to read this article.
-We will use the Piano as an example to demonstrate different concepts.
+We will use the piano as an example to demonstrate different concepts.
+That being said, this knowledge applies to all types of instruments that follow the Western music style.

 ## Note

 A note is a single sound in a musical composition (song).
 When you press a single key on the piano, you play a specific note.

+In Western music, there are 12 notes.
+The following image shows the piano buttons labeled with their corresponding notes.

+{{<
+    figure
+    src="/images/posts/post01-note.svg"
+    alt="An illustration of piano keys labels with notes." caption="Piano buttons labeled with their corresponding notes." align=center
+>}}

+> Did you realize something?
+Yes!
+The piano has a repeating pattern.
+This pattern consists of 12 repeating buttons.

+## Octave

+Remember the group of 12 notes we talked about earlier?
+That group is an octave.

+{{<
+    figure
+    src="/images/posts/post01-octave.svg"
+    alt="An illustration of piano keys labels with notes." caption="Piano buttons labeled with their corresponding notes." align=center
+>}}

+> The technical definition of an octave is a bit tricky to explain right now, we'll leave it for you to discover on your own.

 ## Key